IAL 7: Spectra

 2. The gravitational redshift which is discussed in IAL 25: Black Holes.
 A negative gravitational redshift is a gravitational blueshift.

-Some---like yours truly---consider it a mistake to call these effects the Doppler effect.
+Some---like yours truly---consider it a mistake to call these effects the Doppler effect though they are related effects.
 Others are more relaxed about the use of the expression Doppler effect and say both those wavelength shifts are a Doppler effect.

 A comparison of the Doppler effect and the cosmological redshift is given in the figure below (local link / general link: cosmological_redshift_doppler_shift.html).